 Imagine you have a 100Mbps plan with 175GB data and you let 100GB go waste !!!

-So how do I splurge my soon to expire Internet data every month on MyDownloadDay –
+So how do I waste internet data quickly to utilize expiring Internet data every month on MyDownloadDay –

-I sometimes save lot of bandwidth for all my computers some major Windows update on the way, which takes several GB per upgrade per device.
+I sometimes save a lot of bandwidth for all my computers some major Windows update on the way, which takes several GB per upgrade per device.
+Note this is for non-essential major Windows feature updates.
+Always a good idea to get Windows updates regularly and patch Windows security vulnerabilities.

 Well follow this simple tip and never waste your precious ‘paid for’ internet data again.
 Squeeze out the last bits and bytes… when is your #MyDownloadDay.